Brazil court fines Cargill in case involving child labor on cocoa farms

 According to a decision dated Sept.
 18, seen by Reuters, from the 39th Labor Court in the northeastern state of Bahia, Cargill was also ordered to add to its contracts with Brazilian cocoa suppliers clauses to end the commercial relationship if child labor or other unlawful working conditions occur.

+The lawsuit was brought against the commodities company by local labor prosecutors.

-U.S.-based Cargill was also ordered to start a "due diligence" process to verify whether there is child labor in its supply chain, as well as launch a campaign to combat the practice, according to the ruling.
+The court also require Cargill to start a "due diligence" process to verify whether there is child labor in its supply chain and launch a campaign to combat the practice, according to the ruling.

-Cargill did not immediately returned a request for comment on the court decision, which was first reported by local news outlet Reporter Brasil.
+In a statement, Cargill said it could not comment on details of the case because it is subject to legal confidentiality.

+However it said it "does not tolerate" human trafficking, forced or child labor in its operations or supply chain and suspends suppliers if any violation is found.

 Similar lawsuits have appeared in other countries aiming to make food companies liable for cases of child labor.

-A federal judge in Washington, D.C., last year dismissed a lawsuit by eight citizens of Mali who sought to hold Hershey Co, Nestle SA, Cargill Inc and others liable for child slavery on Ivory Coast cocoa farms.
+A federal judge in Washington, D.C., last year dismissed a lawsuit by eight citizens of Mali who sought to hold Hershey Co, Nestle, Cargill and others liable for child slavery on Ivory Coast cocoa farms.

 ($1 = 4.9923 reais)